idkfelix/year12/Maths/Data Analysis.md

 	- A symmetrical set of data will form a perfect bell curve on a chart
 	- There will be a line of reflection that can be identified on a chart
 	- Mean, Median and Mode will equate to one another
+- **Skew**
+	- **Positive**
+		- Presents with a tail to the right of the bell curve
+		- Most data in low range with minimal high range
+	- **Negative**
+		- Presents with a tail to the left of the bell curve
+		- Most data in high range with minimal low range
+	- Mean of data falls on skewed tail
+	- Median falls roughly at the peak of the curve
+- **Example of Symmetry**
 ```tikz
 \begin{document}
   \begin{tikzpicture}[domain=0:7]